IBM/maximo-labs/MkDocs/edc_8.11/docs/monitor_metrics.md

 !!! attention
     Be aware that the Event name and the Metric names are case sensitive - and all in small letters.

-Click on the twinkle left for `status`.
-Select the `Use this as the default timestamp` so you use the timestamp provided from the devices rather than from the time of the data injection.
+Click on the toggle to the left of `status`.</br> Select the `Use this as the default timestamp` so you use the timestamp provided from the devices rather than from the time of the data injection.
 Click `Save`:
 ![Default timestamp](/img/edc_8.11/monitor_metrics_09.png)</br></br>